-Derek Jeter: His eight most unforgettable moments
+Derek Jeter's 8 most unforgettable moments

 And yet, simply listing his career numbers doesn’t do Jeter justice.
 He had a knack for coming when his team needed him the most.
 Most players would kill for one career-defining moment.
 Jeter seemed to produce a new one each year.

-With that in mind, we asked the Yahoo Sports for their favorite Derek Jeter moments.
+With that in mind, we asked the Yahoo Sports staff for their favorite Derek Jeter moments.
 Below, you’ll find a list of some of the iconic plays that defined Jeter’s exceptional career.

 THE WALK-OFF TO END IT ALL